 About giant hogweed

-Giant hogweed (Heracleum mantegazzianum) is a herbaceous perennial plant native to the Caucasus Mountains of western Asia.
-It has been cultivated in the United States, primarily as a curiosity, since the early twentieth century.
-In natural areas, it outcompetes native plants and poses a threat to human health.
-It contains a chemical, furocoumarin, which can cause severe irritation, blistering, and burns to human skin exposed to the plant sap and then sunlight.
-Giant hogweed is on the federal noxious weeds list.
-As of 2018, it has been found and controlled in several Maryland counties.
+Giant hogweed (Heracleum mantegazzianum) is a perennial herbaceous invasive plant that poses a severe human health risk.
+Originally from the Caucasus Mountains of western Asia, this plant has been cultivated in the United States, primarily as a curiosity, since the early twentieth century.
+Giant hogweed can grow up to 20 feet tall and has large umbrella-like flowers that bloom from mid-May to July.
+The sap of the plant can cause severe irritation, blistering, and burns to human skin when exposed to sunlight.
+Giant hogweed is on the federal noxious weeds list, which is intended to limit its spread.
+Giant hogweed has been found and controlled in a few Maryland counties, but it is not common.
+There are several look-alike plants that are often mistaken for giant hogweed.
+Key characteristics for accurate identification of this plant are provided below.